nicobailon/pi-mono/packages/mom/README.md

 # mom (Master Of Mischief)

-A Slack bot powered by an LLM that can execute bash commands, read/write files, and interact with your development environment.
+A Slack/Discord bot powered by an LLM that can execute bash commands, read/write files, and interact with your development environment.
 Mom is **self-managing**.
 She installs her own tools, programs [CLI tools (aka "skills")](https://mariozechner.at/posts/2025-11-02-what-if-you-dont-need-mcp/) she can use to help with your workflows and tasks, configures credentials, and maintains her workspace autonomously.

 ## Features

 - **Minimal by Design**: Turn mom into whatever you need.
 She builds her own tools without pre-built assumptions
 - **Self-Managing**: Installs tools (apk, npm, etc.), writes scripts, configures credentials.
 Zero setup from you
-- **Slack Integration**: Responds to @mentions in channels and DMs
+- **Slack & Discord Integration**: Responds to @mentions in channels and DMs on both platforms
 - **Full Bash Access**: Execute any command, read/write files, automate workflows
 - **Docker Sandbox**: Isolate mom in a container (recommended for all use)
 - **Persistent Workspace**: All conversation history, files, and tools stored in one directory you control
 - **Working Memory & Custom Tools**: Mom remembers context across sessions and creates workflow-specific CLI tools ([aka "skills"](https://mariozechner.at/posts/2025-11-02-what-if-you-dont-need-mcp/)) for your tasks
-- **Thread-Based Details**: Clean main messages with verbose tool details in threads
+- **Thread-Based Details**: Clean main messages with verbose tool details in threads (Slack) or embeds (Discord)

 ## Documentation